ItBurnsWhenICommit/lancer-mcp/database/README.md

-# Database Setup - Project Indexer MCP
+# Database Setup - Lancer MCP

-This directory contains the PostgreSQL database schema and migration scripts for the Project Indexer MCP service.
+This directory contains the PostgreSQL database schema and migration scripts for the Lancer MCP service.

 ## Overview